mklobucaric/chat_gpt_app/README.md

    flutter run
    ```

-## Usage
+## User Guidelines

-1. Launch the app on your device or emulator.
-2. Enter your queries in the text field and tap the "Send" button.
-3. The app will send the query to the OpenAI API and display the AI-generated response.
-4. You can continue the conversation by entering new queries and receiving updated responses.
+1. You can begin by typing in your query in the text-field.
+Hint: Double click to clear the field.
+2. Click on Send or use Voice Interpreter feature represented with an Icon.
+3. The response from AI assistant will be visible below Text Input Field.
+4. Use Bottom Navigation bar to switch labels and update parameters about mode, creativity and model.
-5. To start a new conversation, tap the "New query" button.
+5. For new query, click on 'New Query' button.

+## Dependencies

+- flutter_dotenv: ^5.0.0
+- permission_handler: ^14.0.0
+- record: ^3.0.0
+- audioplayers: ^0.20.0
+- path_provider: ^2.0.0